Package/Publish Web Tab, Project Properties

 The Package/Publish Web tab on the Web application project Properties page lets you provide settings for how to create and publish a Web deployment package.
 A Web deployment package is a folder or a compressed (.zip) file that contains the files that are required in order to deploy a Web application.
 For more information about deployment, deployment packages, and the Visual Studio one-click publish feature, see ASP.NET Deployment Content Map

 To access this tab on the Properties page

-In Solution Explorer, open the shortcut menu and choose Properties (C#) or MyProject (Visual Basic) to display the Properties page.
+Right click the project name in Solution Explorer and select Properties (C#) or MyProject (Visual Basic) to display the Properties page.

-Specifies the build configuration that the settings on this tab apply to.
-For example, you can specify package settings for a debug release (Debug build configuration) that are different from the settings for a production release (Release build configuration).
-When you select a build configuration, the settings that you specify are stored with that configuration type.
-You can also specify that settings apply to All Configurations
+Specifies the configuration type that the settings on this tab apply to.
+For example, you can specify package settings for a debug release (Debug) that are different from the settings for a production release (Release).
+When you select a configuration type, the settings that you specify are stored with that configuration type.

 Specifies the platform that the settings apply to.